White supremacist is guilty in Charlottesville parking garage beating of black man

 “I was trying to neutralize a threat,” Goodwin said.

-For the entire trial, neither the prosecutors nor the defense attorney questioned Goodwin about his possible affiliation with any white-supremacist groups.
-But during his closing arguments, Woodard suddenly raised the issue and said, referring to his client, “They want you to convict this man because he’s white, and DeAndre is a black man.”
+For the entire trial, neither the prosecutors nor the defense attorney questioned Goodwin about his affiliation with any white-supremacist groups.
+Last month, in an NBC documentary featuring interviews with Goodwin and his parents, he said he is a member of a group called the Arkansas ShieldWall Network and that he advocates for “white civil rights.”

+At the rally, Goodwin wore two pins, one bearing the number 88, a code for “Heil Hitler,” and a second with the logo of the Traditionalist Worker Party, a white-nationalist group.

+During closing arguments, Goodwin’s lawyer suddenly raised the issue.
+“They want you to convict this man because he’s white, and DeAndre is a black man,” Woodward told the jury, which included two African Americans.

 The comment drew an objection from Antony, who told the judge she deliberately avoided making the case about race.